 4. Combined Plans

-There’s the option to take out an equity release with your partner.
-This means that they will be able to continue to live in your home until they pass away or move into permanent, even if you pass away first.
+Combined plans give you the option to take out an equity release plan with your partner.
+This means that they will be able to continue to live in your home until they pass away or move into permanent care, even if you pass away first.

-This is a great comfort and definitely something to discuss with your financial adviser.
+This could be of great comfort and definitely something to discuss with your financial adviser.